fingerskier/manthra/README.md

 # Manthra

+Nature is a book written in “the language of mathematics”.
+If we cannot understand that language, we will be doomed to wander about as if in a dark labyrinth.
+  Galileo Galilei

 Providence is the belief that all of history has been orchestrated to bring you into the presence of God at this very moment- and that every human can claim this.
   M. Currier